clmccart/mlopstemplate/README.md

 template for ML projects requiring DevOps practices.

+# Setup
+## Azure Service Connection:
+In the "Register model with AzureML" Build [task](https://dev.azure.com/clmccarthy/mlopstemplate/_apps/hub/ms.vss-ciworkflow.build-ci-hub?_a=edit-build-definition&id=3), select your azure subscription and authroize
+- If you do not have permissions to authorize, ask somebody who does to create a service connection

 # Notebooks
 Some options for making code reviews / source control / PRs easier with jupyter notebooks: